mongomock/mongomock/README.rst

    # Awesome code!
    now_reference = mongomock.utcnow()

-This allows for a consistent way for users to mock the notion "now" in mongomock if they so choose.
+This provides users a consistent way to mock the notion of "now" in mongomock if they so choose.
 Please see `utcnow docstring for more details <mongomock/helpers.py#L52>`_.

 Branching model